Org-Ckt/Appium.Java.demo/AppiumDemo_FlipkartApp/README.md

 ## Android App Tests
 This would precisely explain how to get started with Android App testing, write the first test and then the test suite management.

-This java project has been created using **IntelliJ IDea 13 Community Edition**.
-POM File manages the dependency of **Selenium (version 2.43.0)**.
-Project is using **TestNG annotation**.
+This java project has been created using **IntelliJ IDea 2016 ultimate Edition**.
+POM File manages the dependency of **Selenium (version 3.0.1)**.
+Project is using **JUnit annotation**.
 We have also bundled the respective mobile applications under the apps folder for ease.

 ## Steps: